mitsuhiko/minijinja/minijinja-cli/README.md

 Note that not all formats support all input types.
 For instance querystring and INI will only support strings for the most part.

+## Config File

+The config file is in TOML format.
+By default the file in `~/.minijinja.toml` is loaded but an alternative path can be supplied with the `--config-file` command line argument or the `MINIJINJA_CONFIG_FILE` environment variable.

+To see what the config file looks like, invoke `minijinja-cli --print-config` which will print out the current loaded config as TOML (including defaults).

 ## Selecting